dk-fern/flaskWebApp-with-docker/Project Guide/1_Flask.md

 3. `app = create_app()`: Here we take that function we imported in line one and turn it into an object
 4. `from waitress import serve`: We import that "waitress" library we installed earlier.
 This will handle our web server
 5. `serve(app, host="0.0.0.0", port=8080)`: This is the most important for us to understand right now.
 This using a module from the "waitress" library to start a web server, run our app, allow incoming traffic from any IP address (*host="0.0.0.0*) and open port 8080 to receive web traffic.
+6. `#app.run(debug=False)`: This is commented out code (meaning it's not actually being ran by the application).
+Debug mode is used in developing the application for testing and figuring out errors in your code.

 ### Let's take a breath
 This may have felt like a lot of information (because it was, especially if you're not super familiar with Python) but let's take a look at what we've accomplished so far: